 I’m personally anti-champagne* toast, for the simple reason that I love champagne, and nothing wastes good champagne like a champagne toast does.
 For reasons mysterious to me, a lot of people seem to dislike champagne, and so when passed a glass for toasts they will take an obligatory sip, and then abandon their almost untouched glass.
 Where do you think that champagne (and the money you paid for it) goes?
 Down the drain, my friend.
 There’s a simple solution to this: let people toast with whatever they have in hand, and offer champagne at the bar all night.
 (If you really want to pass drinks before toasts, just send wait staff around with red, white, and sparking.
 Done.)
 That said, if you want to do a champagne toast, because you just can’t imagine your wedding without one, make sure that the bar staff only pours 1/3 or 1/2 full glasses, and calculate eight glasses per bottle instead of five for buying purposes.

-Inevitably alcohol calculations are an art not a science.
+Inevitably alcohol calculators are not perfect, and alcohol calculations are an art, not a science.
 With these numbers you may run out of one or two things towards the end, but you certainly won’t run out of alcohol overall.
 And from my personal experience, wedding guests aren’t upset about having to switch their drink in the last hour of the night if the bar has run out of whatever they’ve been drinking up to that point.